-Interest and amortization of deferred financing costs for the year ended December 31, 2022 were approximately \$1,823,000, compared to approximately \$1,046,000 for the year ended December 31, 2021, an increase of \$777,000, or 74.3%.
-The increase is primarily attributable to the increase in interest expense due to higher LIBOR rates relating to the use of the Webster Credit Line in order to support our ability to increase loan originations.
-In addition, the outstanding balance of the Webster Credit Line was significantly reduced during the third quarter of 2021 due to a public offering of our common shares in July 2021, and gradually increased through December 2022.
-(See Notes 5 and 9 to the financial statements included elsewhere in this Report).
+Interest and amortization of deferred financing costs for the year ended December 31, 2023, were approximately \$2,526,000, compared to approximately \$1,823,000 for the year ended December 31, 2022, an increase of \$703,000, or 38.6%.
+The increase is primarily attributable to the increase in interest expense due to higher interest rates and increases in amounts borrowed relating to the use of the Webster Credit Line.
+(See Note 5 to the financial statements included elsewhere in this Report).